krzentner/language-world/data/text-davinci-003/basic_py_md/window-open-2.py.md

- and your code should look like the following.
+Then add the code:

 ```
-# window-open: slide the window open to the left
-#def window_open(robot):
-    if check("the robot's gripper is not vertically aligned with the window handle and the robot's gripper is below the window handle"):
+    if check("the window handle is right of the robot's gripper and the robot's gripper is not near the window handle"):
         robot.move("gripper to right of window handle")
     if check("the robot's gripper is near the window handle"):
         robot.slide("window left")
     if check("the robot's gripper is in front of the window handle"):
-        robot.push("window left harder")
+        robot.pull("window left harder")
 ```